samtools/tabix/README.md

 ```

+## Difference between pairix and tabix
+* If you're thinking "Sounds familiar..
+How is it different from tabix?"
+  * Pairix was created by modifying tabix, and the major difference is that pairix create an index based on a pair of chromosome columns instead of a single colume.
+  * Pairix has added functionality of 2D query.
+  * Pairix comes with a pairs_merger util for fast merging of sorted pairs files, that makes use of the index.
+  * Pairix can handle space-delimited files as well as tab-delimited files.
+  * Tabix and pairix are not cross-compatible, although pairix can optionally index based on a single colume.
+The index structure had to change to accomodate the double-colume requirement.
+If you want to create a single-colume index, it is recommended to use Tabix, to avoid potential confusion.

 ## Note
 * Currently 2D indexing supports only 2D query and 1D indexing supports only 1D query.
 Ideally, it will be extended to support 1D query for 2D indexed files. (future plan)
 * The index produced by this modified pairix is not compatible with the original tabix index.
 They are based on different structures.